Octopus tetricus: Social behaviour and mating

 Observation of mating behaviours has revealed that O. tetricus females have a stronger precopulatory preference for males that have longer mating appendages, or ligulae.
-Both female and male octopuses mate multiple times throughout a mating season.
+It is a polygynandrous species – both female and male octopuses mate multiple times with different partners throughout a mating season.
 Female octopuses are able to accept multiple spermatophores from males but they only produce one brood of eggs at the end of a mating season.
+Females have also been observed storing sperm for up to 3 months after mating, before laying any eggs.
+Once the males have deposited the sperm in the female, the females receive no parental care help from the male – she is solely responsible for the eggs.